Perth's outdoor lifestyle is second to none.

 8. Paddle the Rivers

 It may seem counterintuitive to be on the water when the temperature is brisk, but we are here to tell you it’s one of the best times to be out on the water.
-The still waters of the Swan and Canning Rivers are perfect for stand up paddling and kayaking.
+The still waters of the Swan River and Canning River as well as the waterways of Mandurah are perfect for stand up paddling and kayaking.
 Just don’t fall in!

 9. Make the Most of Perth Markets